srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 ## Part 3: rev

-For this part of writeup i used "avr-objdump" and "IDA" along with "simavr" and "avr-gdb" to run and debug the binary.
+For this part of the writeup, I used "avr-objdump" and "IDA" along with "simavr" and "avr-gdb" to run and debug the binary.

-Keep in mind that in atmega328p registers can only contain one byte.
+Keep in mind that atmega328p registers can only contain one byte.

 [AVR Instruction Set Manual](https://ww1.microchip.com/downloads/en/devicedoc/atmel-0856-avr-instruction-set-manual.pdf)